Is it possible to rent an apartment as a newcomer to Canada without credit? One of the questions I received last week.

-There’s a search column where I customised the preferred location, price range, must-haves like a private bathroom or with parking or pet-friendly, only females, with pictures etc.
+There’s a search column where I customized the preferred location, price range, must-haves like a private bathroom, or with parking or pet-friendly, only females, with pictures, etc.

 I also used Google Maps and Walk Score to check the distance between the apartments/houses and the nearest bus stop before narrowing down the list since I won’t be having a car for a while.

 Additionally, I checked Bug Registry to make sure there were no creepy-crawly infestations in the apartment building.

 I then narrowed down to the top 20 (a mix of apartments and houses), called or sent a message suggesting a time to view the apartment, and telling them a little bit about myself and what I do.
 I scheduled the viewings for over 3 days.

 I was pretty upfront that I just moved to Canada and had no credit so I wouldn’t waste my time.